 Z-scores are sometimes called "standard scores".
 It is a measure of the distance in standard deviations of a sample from the mean.
+Definitions, Statistical Methodology, Analysis Criteria the survival Z-score

 The Z-score transformation is especially useful when seeking to compare the relative standings of items from distributions with different means and/or different standard deviations.
 The Z-score for an item indicates how far and in what direction, that item deviates from its distribution's mean, expressed in units of its distribution's standard deviation.